jin-woo-lee/torch-fdtd-string/README.md

 This repository is currently undergoing significant refactoring, and the codebase is incomplete.
 I appreciate your patience as I improve and enhance the project.

-I am actively working on restructuring the code to enhance its readability, maintainability, and overall performance.
-This refactoring process is aimed at delivering a more robust and feature-rich project.
+I am actively working on refactoring the code, and the simulation code will be released at Apr 14, 2024.

 I am committed to releasing the updated code soon.
 Please stay tuned for further updates.
 Your